How to Start a Food Business in Arkansas

 - Share Grounds - Marshall, McCrory and Rison

-You will also need to obtain food product liability insurance to protect you and your company in the event of an unforeseen food safety issue.
+You will also need food product liability insurance to protect you and your company in the event of an unforeseen food safety issue.

 When developing your label, be sure to include these mandatory elements:

 - Net weight

 - Ingredient list

 - Name and place of business of manufacturer, packer or distributor

 - Product Code (in the event of a recall)